veertuinc/ec2-mac-ami-scan-docs/_index.md

 ## Preparing an EC2 instance

-- Create a **Linux** EC2 instance with a minimum of 1 CPU, 0.5GiB of RAM, and ~1GB of space for storage of the vulnerability database.
+- Create an **Amazon Linux** EC2 instance with a minimum of 1 CPU, 0.5GiB of RAM, and ~1GB of space for storage of the vulnerability database.

 - In order to have the permissions necessary for mounting AMI volumes and scanning them, you can either: